How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-Find the chart or graph to be inserted into your content and click the “insert” icon …
+Select the element to be inserted into your content and click the “insert” icon …

-After you have added the visual element, click on Publish to publish (or update) your post or page …
+Once you have added the element, click on Publish to publish (or update) your post or page …

-After publishing your page, click ‘View post’ to see it …
+After the post has been updated, click ‘View post’ to see the results …

-The graph or chart will appear in the content …
+The visual element will appear in the location you specified …

-As mentioned earlier, Visualizer also displays responsive elements for viewing on mobile devices …
+As mentioned earlier, the plugin also displays responsive elements for viewing on mobile devices …

-As you can see, WordPress Visualizer allows you to insert and customize dynamic charts and graphs in your content.
-You can update your data and your changes will automatically be reflected wherever you have inserted your charts, graphs, comparison bars , etc. in your website.
-This is very convenient if you’re working with dynamic chart information in WordPress.
+As you can see, Visualizer allows you to insert and customize dynamic charts and graphs in your content.
+You can update your data and your changes will automatically be reflected throughout your website.
+This makes working with interactive chart information in WordPress very efficient.

-The developers of this plugin have created a series of tutorials you can refer to for ways to edit, customize and use the Visualizer plugin.
+The developers of this plugin have created a number of tutorials you can refer to to learn how to edit, customize and use Visualizer.

-For tutorials on editing, copying, deleting and adding data to your charts, go to the site below:
+For tutorials on editing, copying, deleting and adding data to your charts, visit the site below:

 Congratulations!
-Now you know how to add great-looking and mobile-responsive bar charts and graphs to WordPress.
+Now you know how to insert stunning and interactive pie charts and graphs into WordPress.